Cult sci-fi comedy Red Dwarf is set on a mining spaceship of the same name, three million years after radiation killed most of the crew.

 Key characters include Holly, the computer, Dave Lister, the sole human survivor, Arnold Rimmer, a hologram of Lister’s former superior; and The Cat, the last of a humanoid race evolved from Lister’s cat.

 Series 1 to 8 are available in a DVD boxset now.
+Here are some funny moments from Red Dwarf:

 - Rimmer: According to the log we’re down to our last 3000 vomit bags.
 It’ll never be enough.